17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 4. Dusty Springfield

-Dusty Springfield’s career is an important reminder that queer women existed in the music industry long before it was safe for them to come out.
-Springfield is an iconic English singer known for her beautiful soprano voice and beloved pop ballads.
+English singer Dusty Springfield’s career is an important reminder that queer women existed in the music industry long before it was safe for them to come out.
+Springfield is an iconic star known for her beautiful soprano voice and beloved pop ballads.

 Although Springfield worked for five decades, some of her most famous songs were released in the 1960s, including “You Don’t Have To Say You Love Me” (1966) and “Son of a Preacher Man” (1968).